UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

 What guidance can we then gleen in what a Requirement is the above mentioned paper asses that **"if it mandates that something must be accomplished, transformed, produced, or provided, it is a requirement"**[R. Harwell et al, 1993]

+-- "Why do we need a Software Requirements Specification(SRS) in Research software
+    [Bajraktari et al. 2024](https://arxiv.org/pdf/2405.07781) argue that requirements engineering is necessary in research software to improve maintainability, reproducibility, and collaboration between researchers and developers.
+Furthermore, empirical studies of Software Requirement Specifications (SRS) have shown that academic environments play a significant role in evaluating and improving requirements engineering techniques.

 According to ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering) **Defining requirements begins with stakeholder needs (or goals, or objectives) that are refined and evolve before arriving as valid stakeholder requirements.**